 Karthik Ramasamy is the cofounder of Streamlio, a company building next-generation real-time processing engines.
 Karthik has more than two decades of experience working in parallel databases, big data infrastructure, and networking.
 Previously, he was engineering manager and technical lead for real-time analytics at Twitter, where he was the cocreator of Heron; cofounded Locomatix, a company that specialized in real-time stream processing on Hadoop and Cassandra using SQL (acquired by Twitter); briefly worked on parallel query scheduling at Greenplum (acquired by EMC for more than $300M); and designed and delivered platforms, protocols, databases, and high-availability solutions for network routers at Juniper Networks.
 He is the author of several patents, publications, and one best-selling book, Network Routing: Algorithms, Protocols, and Architectures.
 Karthik holds a PhD in computer science from the University of Wisconsin–Madison with a focus on databases, where he worked extensively in parallel database systems, query processing, scale-out technologies, storage engines, and online analytical systems.
 Several of these research projects were spun out as a company later acquired by Teradata.

-Supun Kamburugamuve is a PhD candidate in computer science at Indiana University, where he researches big data applications and frameworks with a focus on data streaming for real-time data analytics.
+Supun Kamburugamuve has a PhD in computer science specializing in high performance data analytics at Indiana University.
+He is working as a software architect at Digital Science Center of Indiana University where he researches big data applications and frameworks.
 Recently, he has been working on high-performance enhancements to big data systems with HPC interconnect such as Infiniband and Omnipath.
-Supun is an Apache Software Foundation member and has contributed to many open source projects including Apache Web Services projects.
-Before joining Indiana University, Supun worked on middleware systems and was a key member of a team developing an open source enterprise service bus that is being widely used for enterprise integrations.
+Supun is an elected member of Apache Software Foundation and has contributed to many open source projects including Apache Web Services projects.
+Before joining Indiana University, Supun worked on middle-ware systems and was a key member of a WSO2 ESB, which is an open source enterprise integration product which is being widely used by enterprises.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com